Jinsoul

-Jeong Jin-sol (born June 13, 1997), known professionally as Jinsoul (occasionally stylized as JinSoul), is a South Korean singer and rapper.
-She is a member of Loona, its sub-unit Odd Eye Circle, and Artms.
+Jeong Jin-sol (born June 13, 1997), known professionally as Jinsoul (occasionally stylized as JinSoul), is a South Korean singer.
+She is a member of the South Korean girl group Loona, its sub-unit Odd Eye Circle, and Artms.
+In April 2020, her song "As Time Goes" debuted at number two on Billboards World Digital Song Sales chart.

 Early life

-Jeong Jin-sol was born on June 13, 1997 in Seoul, South Korea.
-Jinsoul attended college to study practical music.
+Jeong Jin-sol was born on June 13, 1997, in Seoul, South Korea.
+She attended college to study practical music.

 Career

 2017–2023: Debut with Loona

 Jinsoul was originally cast through Instagram before becoming a Blockberry Creative trainee.

-Before being introduced as the seventh member of Loona, Jinsoul appeared on the b-side for fifth member ViVi's eponymous debut album, released on April 17, 2017, and was later briefly revealed for the first time in the song's music video.
-On June 13, Blockberry Creative revealed Jinsoul as the seventh member.
-On June 26, Jinsoul officially debuted as a member of Loona with her eponymous solo single album with title track "Singing in the Rain".
-She collaborated with ninth member Choerry for the song "Puzzle" on the single album Choerry, released on July 28.
-She later featured on twelfth member Olivia Hye's debut song Egoist.
+Before being introduced as the seventh member of the South Korean girl group Loona, Jinsoul appeared on the b-side for the fifth member ViVi's single album ViVi, released on April 17, 2017, and was later briefly revealed for the first time in the song's music video.
+On June 13, Blockberry Creative revealed Jinsoul as Loona's seventh member.
+On June 26, she officially debuted as a member of Loona with her eponymous solo single album with the title track "Singing in the Rain".
+She collaborated with the eighth member Choerry for the song "Puzzle" on the single album Choerry, released on July 28.
+She was later featured on twelfth member HyeJu's song "Egoist" on the single album Olivia Hye.